DeadClap/tblrp-docs/penal.md

 #### Infraction - Least serious violation of the penal code.
 Results in a fine and/or loss of a privilege.

 #### Misdemeanor - Minor violation of the penal code.
-Results in arrest, a fine and/or jail time generally up to 60 seconds.
+Results in arrest, a fine and/or jail time generally up to 1 Month.

 #### Felony - Serious violation of the penal code.
-Results in a fine and jail time of at least 60 seconds.
+Results in a fine and jail time of at least 1 Month.

 ### **(0)05.
 Out of Character Notes**